jcsherin/btree/README.md

    root node.
 This reduces the height of the B+Tree.
 This is how rebalancing the tree works when an element is removed from the tree.

+### Concurrency Issues
+An insert or delete updates the tree.
+During the operation the data structure is in an inconsistent state.
+But before and, after an operation which updates the tree the integrity of the data structure is intact.
+If the operations are performed sequentially nothing more needs to be done.
+But real world workloads are concurrent.
+It should be possible to update multiple parts of the tree, and interleave searches if they do will not affect each other.
+This rules out simple minded mechanism like a global latch(lock) on the B+Tree root node, which essentially reduces concurrency operations to nothing more than sequential access.
+The data structure integrity is intact, but we have no concurrency.

+A different approach is to acquire exclusive write latches along the path from the root to the leaf node when updating the B+Tree.
+Though this has a serious issue as every update operation has to acquire an exclusive write latches the root of the B+Tree.
+This blocks both readers and writers as contention is going to be the highest at the root node.
+So this also reduces concurrent access to sequential access.

+When latching the B+Tree deadlocks are possible.
+It is not desirable to add additional overhead for detecting deadlocks, and then resolving them.
+Instead the goal is to avoid deadlocks in the first place from ever happening through programming discipline.

+So these are the desirable features for designing a concurrency
+protocol:

+- Maximum possible concurrency
+- Guarantee that deadlocks cannot happen

 TODO

 - [ ] B+Tree primer